meluzovm/catgifs/README.md

 This is a Docker-contained Flask web app that displays random cat gifs.

-**Usage**:
+### Usage

-Clone this repo: `git clone https://github.com/eightlimbed/catgifs.git`
+- Clone this repo: `git clone https://github.com/eightlimbed/catgifs.git`

-Build the Docker image (must have Docker installed): `docker build -t catgifs .`
+- Build the Docker image (must have Docker installed): `docker build -t catgifs .`

-Start the app: `docker run -d --publish 8080:5000 catgifs`
+- Start the app: `docker run -d --publish 8888:5000 catgifs`

-You should now be able to view the app at `http://localhost:8080`
+You should now be able to view the app at `http://localhost:8888`